Band Box Discography A through K Artists

 Dick Gentile (and the Craters)

 Dick Gentile released one single on the Band Box subsidiary label Valerie in 1962.
 Gentile also composed the Band Box single “Surfside Twist Part 1” for Jim Perry & The Hesitations.
 Interestingly, Gentile’s Valerie single carries a catalog number more in keeping with the Band Box numbering system (316) – the only known instance of this occurring.
-Apparently Dick Gentile would later join the national group The Melting Pot.
+Apparently Dick Gentile would later join the national group The Melting Pot as their keyboard player.

 Valerie 316 – “Try Me” b/w ” Meanest Little Woman” – Mid 1960’s